LouisCleriot/p2p-training/README.md

 ## Description

-This small project consist in 2 script that allow training boosting ai model using peer2peer network in a local network using libp2p to create and manage communication between node and ipfs to store and retrieve data.
+This small project consist in 2 script that allow training bagging ai model using peer2peer network in a local network using libp2p to create and manage communication between node and ipfs to store and retrieve data.

 ## Usage